What is BODAQS?

 The full design is open: PCB schematics and layouts, firmware, case, sensor mounts and more are all available to build, hack, and improve.
 There’s a full bill of materials, build guide and advice on where to purchase the parts required.

-Section titled “The analysis”Recording data is an engineering problem.
+Section titled “The software”Recording data is an engineering problem.
 Deciding what it means is the harder part, and the part that actually matters for tuning.

 Who it’s for